UrsZeidler/EclipseUpdatesiteForGithub/README.md

 This path we later use in the bash script to mirror the update site.
 In our example `/var/lib/jenkins/tools` is the base path where jenkins stores all the installed tools.

 The ant installation is straight forward like the buckminster installation.
-You may choose every version of ant as we don't use only the basics.
+You may choose every version of ant as we use only the basics provided by any ant version.

 ##### 2. Activate the github pages for your project